 Alternatively, policyholders can choose to pay full price for a health plan in their state’s exchange, and then claim the entire premium tax credit on their tax return.
 However, few people do that, as the cost of coverage without the advance premium tax credit is generally out of reach for those who do end up qualifying for the premium tax credit.

 Premium tax credit eligibility depends on income (an ACA-specific calculation of modified adjusted gross income).
-Although the rules are different in 2021 and 2022, it’s normally available to people with income between 100 percent and 400 percent of the federal poverty level, although the lower bound in most states, is actually 138 percent of the federal poverty level, due to Medicaid expansion (if you’re eligible for Medicaid, you won’t be eligible for a premium tax credit).
+Although the rules are different in 2021 and 2022, it’s normally available to people with income between 100% and 400% of the federal poverty level, although the lower bound in most states is actually 138% of the federal poverty level, due to Medicaid expansion (if you’re eligible for Medicaid, you won’t be eligible for a premium tax credit).

 The cost difference between the benchmark plan and an enrollee’s selected plan determines their monthly premium.
-In 2020, the full-price premiums for plans purchased in the exchanges nationwide averaged $575 a month, but 86% of enrollees received advance premium tax credits that averaged $491 per month.
+In 2022, the full-price premiums for plans purchased via HealthCare.gov (used by 33 states) averaged $594 a month, but 92% of enrollees received advance premium tax credits that averaged $524 per month.
 For those enrollees, the average tax credit covered the majority of the average premium, although the specifics vary considerably from one person to another and from one area to another.

 Because premium tax credits are usually paid in advance, they are reconciled against your actual income when the year is over.
-This means enrollees who underestimate their income may have to pay back a large portion of their subsidy – or all of it – when filing their taxes (this does not apply for 2020, however, also as a result of the American Rescue Plan).
+This means enrollees who underestimate their income may have to pay back a large portion of their subsidy – or all of it – when filing their taxes.

-You won’t qualify for premium subsidies if you’re eligible – including as a spouse or dependent – for an employer-sponsored plan that meets value and affordability requirements.
+You won’t qualify for premium subsidies if you’re eligible – including as a spouse or dependent – for an employer-sponsored plan that meets comprehensiveness and affordability requirements.

-In 2021, an employer-sponsored plan is considered affordable if it costs less than 9.83 percent of household income for employee-only coverage.
-An affordable employer-sponsored plan will disqualify a taxpayer from receiving a tax subsidy if it also provides minimum value (i.e., it covers at least 60 percent of an average enrollee’s costs and provides “substantial coverage” for inpatient and outpatient services).
+In 2022, an employer-sponsored plan is considered affordable if it costs less than 9.61% of household income for employee-only coverage.
+An affordable employer-sponsored plan will disqualify a taxpayer from receiving a tax subsidy if it also provides minimum value (i.e., it covers at least 60% of an average enrollee’s costs and provides “substantial coverage” for inpatient and outpatient services).

 Eligibility for premium tax credits begins at 100% of the federal poverty level in states that did not implement ACA’s Medicaid expansion.
 However, the ACA allowed states to expand Medicaid to adults under 65 with incomes up to 138% of the poverty level.

 As discussed earlier, taxpayers aren’t eligible for premium tax credits if they’re eligible for Medicaid or CHIP.
-In the 36 states (and Washington, DC) that have adopted the Medicaid expansion, premium subsidies are available beginning above 138% of the poverty level.
+In the 38 states that have adopted the Medicaid expansion, premium subsidies are available beginning above 138% of the poverty level (in Washington DC, Medicaid eligibility extends much higher, to 215% of the poverty level; premium tax credit eligibility starts above that).

 Eligibility limits for CHIP are much higher than for Medicaid – and can be above 300% of the poverty line in some states.
 This means that in many households, adults qualify for premium subsidies and children qualify for CHIP.